How to track the source of your leads in Keap

 What data is tracked in Keap?

-As mentioned earlier, you can track not just the source of your lead but also several details related to that source.
+As mentioned earlier, not only you can track the source of your lead, but also several other lead source details.

-LeadSources can track 7 different data points for each lead.
-These are:
+Leadsources tracks up to 7 different data points for each lead:

 • Channel: The type of traffic.
 LeadSources classifies your leads into 10 channels: paid search, organic search, email marketing, paid social, organic social, referral, direct traffic, affiliates, display advertising, other UTM-tagged campaigns.